 The risk rating, determined in step 4(c), is a primary indicator of the need to address a particular risk.
 However, it is not the only indicator.
 When evaluating risks, factors to be considered include:

-All a man's ways seem in but motives are weighed by 3Commit to the LORD whatever PROVERBS 16:3 (NIV)
+a man's ways seem innocent 3Commit to the LORD whatever PROVERBS 16:3 (NIV)

 ALLOCATE A RISK RATING FOR EACH RISK IDENTIFIED AS EITHER

 - Extreme

 - High

 - Moderate

 - Low